raamcosta/compose-destinations-docs/docusaurus/docs/common-use-cases/providing-viewmodels.md

     Text("Profile Screen")
 }
 ```

+This does mean that every time you add a new ViewModel to your code base, you'll have to come here and add that entry to the `when` statement above, or create a single `ViewModelFactory` per `ViewModel`.
+Nothing is perfect, and this is definitely one reason to make you want to use a Dependency Injection framework like Hilt, so that this is handled for you.

 :::info "[ACCESS YOUR DEPENDENCIES GRAPH HERE SOMEHOW]"
 If you're using manual Dependency injection, you must treat this function as you do with accessing your dependencies graph in an Android entry point (Activity, Fragment, etc), i.e, you need to directly access it somehow.